teuk/mediabot_v3/install/migrations/README.md

 `!chanset #channel timezone Area/City` after the code is deployed.
 Use the IRC command instead of a direct `UPDATE`: it also clears legacy Night Owl / Early Bird classification state so history is recomputed under the new civil time.

+`20260921_quotes_anonymous_author.sql` aligns anonymous quote attribution with referential integrity.
+It makes `QUOTES.id_user` nullable, converts historical zero or orphan identities to `NULL`, and rebuilds `fk_quotes_user` with `ON DELETE SET NULL`.
+Registered author ids and quote text are preserved.